Scope and Aims of the Journal

 Please see "Supplemental Materials" (below) for a description of appendices that should be submitted as Supplemental Materials.

-7. Figure/Illustration—upload as a separate file (limited to one) (do not include in the manuscript file)
+7. Figure/Illustration—upload as separate files (do not include in the manuscript file)

 Use consistent style, font, and font size (between 6 and 10 pt.) for all figures.
 Use of standard fonts (Times New Roman, Helvetica) gives better results.